 - IVO is a government agency under the Government (Ministry of Health and Social Affairs).

-- Its supervision activities are carried out at six regional offices around the country.
-The permit division and the Analysis division are located in Stockholm, as are the two agency-wide divisions the Director-General’s Office and the Support and Management Division.
+- Its supervision activities are carried out at six offices around the country.
+The permit division and the Analysis division are located in Stockholm, as are the three agency-wide divisions the Director-General’s Office, the Support Division and the Planning and Communications Division.

 The Health and Social Care Inspectorate (IVO) is a director-general-led agency and Sofia Wallström is its Director-General.
-Operations are carried out at three agency-wide divisions in Stockholm and six regional offices around the country: Umeå (North), Örebro (Mid), Stockholm (East), Jönköping (Southeast), Gothenburg (Southwest) and Malmö (South).
+Operations are carried out at three agency-wide divisions in Stockholm and six supervision divisions around the country: Umeå (North), Örebro (Mid), Stockholm (East), Jönköping (Southeast), Gothenburg (Southwest) and Malmö (South).

 - Supervision of services in health care and in social services